Viewer Rating

 Kim Dok-ja, an ordinary man in his 20s, is the only reader of an obscure web novel titled "Three Ways to Survive the Apocalypse".
 After having read the last chapter, the novel suddenly becomes reality, and its omnipotent hero Yu Jung-hyeok appears before Kim.
 As the only person who knows how to survive in this world, Kim and his companions strive to save the world by writing his own, new ending.

-The film's characters maintain the same genders as established in the source web novel, *Omniscient Reader's Viewpoint*.
-No on-screen portrayals differ from their canonical genders.
+The film's characters, including Kim Dok-ja, Yoo Joong-hyuk, and Yoo Sang-ah, maintain the same gender as established in the source web novel, with no on-screen portrayals differing from their canonical genders.

 Combines user and critic ratings from four sources